pauldex/sqlalchemy-firebird/README.rst

 ::

-    firebird2://sysdba:scott_tiger@localhost//home/gord/git/sqlalchemy-firebird/sqla_test.fdb
+    firebird://sysdba:scott_tiger@localhost//home/gord/git/sqlalchemy-firebird/sqla_test.fdb

-The dialect identifier is currently "firebird2" to avoid conflicts with the internal dialect.
-Eventually both ``firebird://`` and ``firebird2://`` will be equivalent.
+The dialect identifier is currently "firebird" to avoid conflicts with the internal dialect.
+Eventually both ``firebird://`` and ``firebird://`` will be equivalent.